-3.4 Define Operational Boundary
+2.4 Define Operational Boundary

 Based on an examination of the source, identify the operational boundary and context.
-To define the boundary, identify each operational external with which the architecture must interface.
-An operational external is represented as a Performer and may identify the operational environment.
+To define the boundary, identify each external operational external element with which the architecture must interface.
+An external operational element (hereafter referred to as an external) is represented as a Performer and may identify the operational environment.
 Create a Performer entity representing the context and decompose it into the operational architecture and its externals using the built from relation.
 Set the Type attribute for each Performer.